ibm-cloud-docs/EventStreams/mirroring.md

 |topic     | accounting.* |As required by the application |
 |txnid     | accounting.* |As required by the application |
 |topic (note, this is specific to the checkpoint topic)    | A.checkpoints.internal | Reader |
-{: caption="Figure 4.
+{: caption="Table 4.
 Access policies needed on cluster B" caption-side="bottom"}

 Cluster A should have the same access policies apart from the last one which should be on B.checkpoints.internal.